hlc-astro/hlc-astro/README.md

 # Welcome to Holly Larson Capelo's Repository

 ## About Me
 I'm an astrophysicist deeply engaged in interdisciplinary projects spanning space science, solar system exploration, and fluid dynamics.
-My expertise lies in designing and testing apparatus for low-gravity conditions, pushing the boundaries of exploration and discovery.
+My expertise lies in designing and testing apparatus for low-gravity conditions, pushing the boundaries of technology and discovery.
 ## Expertise
 I bring proficiency in a range of techniques and methodologies including:
 - SCPI (Standard Commands for Programmable Interfaces) Protocol